MCFpy/mcf/docs/source/index.rst

     pip install mcf

 For a smoother experience and to avoid conflicts with other packages, we strongly recommend using a virtual environment based on **conda**.

+You can manage conda environments either via the command line or a graphical interface.
+The command line offers a compatible solution for all operating systems, making it our recommended choice.
+However, the graphical interface is more user-friendly.

-First install conda as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__.
+If you prefer to use the command line, first install conda as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__.
 Next follow the steps below in your Anaconda Prompt (Windows) or terminal (macOS and Linux):

 1. Set up and activate a conda environment named *mcf-env*: